 Small and light.
 Perfect for those travel emergencies.

-So they are the best manual toothbrushes.
+So, they are the best manual toothbrushes for travel.
 Some good options for space and money saving.
-Like I said though, for long-term travel (as in a month or over) you would have to be super strict with yourself and make sure that you clean and floss thoroughly.
+Like I said though, for long-term travel you would have to be super strict with yourself and make sure that you clean and floss thoroughly.

 If you have the time and the dedication to clean thoroughly then I think a manual toothbrush is a good option for travel.